genforce/ctrl-x/README.md

 ## Future plans (a.k.a.
 TODOs)

+- [ ] Add dataset for quantitative evaluation.
 - [ ] Add support for arbitrary schedulers besides DDIM, not necessarily with self-recurrence (if not possible).
 - [ ] Add support for DiTs, including SD3 and FLUX.1.
 - [ ] Add support for video generation models, including CogVideoX and Mochi 1.